Zara Tindall: Personal life

-Zara Phillips met rugby union player Mike Tindall, who was playing for the England national team, during their Rugby World Cup-winning campaign in Australia in 2003.
-They became engaged in 2010.
-As was at that time required by the Royal Marriages Act 1772, the Queen gave her consent to the marriage in a meeting of the Privy Council on 10 May 2011.
-The couple held a celebration on the royal yacht Britannia prior to the wedding.
+Phillips met rugby union player Mike Tindall, who was then playing for the England national team, during the squad's Rugby World Cup-winning campaign in Australia in 2003.
+The couple became engaged in 2010.
+As required at the time by the Royal Marriages Act 1772, the Queen gave her consent to the marriage at a meeting of the Privy Council on 10 May 2011.
+A celebration was held on the royal yacht Britannia prior to the wedding.

-They married on 30 July 2011 at the Canongate Kirk in Edinburgh, Scotland, with 400 guests in attendance.
-Her off-the-rack ivory silk dress designed by Stewart Parvin featured "a chevron-pleated bodice, a dropped waist, and a 'cathedral-length' train".
-The Meander Tiara was lent to her and secured the veil.
-A reception was held at Holyrood Palace following the service.
+They married on 30 July 2011 at the Canongate Kirk in Edinburgh, Scotland, with around 400 guests in attendance.
+Her off-the-rack ivory silk dress, designed by Stewart Parvin, featured "a chevron-pleated bodice, a dropped waist, and a 'cathedral-length' train".
+The Meander Tiara was lent to her to secure the veil.
+A reception followed at the Palace of Holyroodhouse.